LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Conclusions

 \section{Conclusions}

-In this work, we study the efficiency robustness of NMT systems.
-Specifically, we propose \tool, a framework that introduces imperceptible perturbations to perturb seed inputs to reduce NMT systems' computation efficiency.
-Evaluation on three public-available NMT systems shows that \tool can generate effective test inputs that may significantly decrease NMT systems' efficiency.
+In this work, we study the efficiency robustness of LLMs.
+Specifically, we present \tool, a comprehensive framework designed to function effectively in both white-box and black-box scenarios.
+This innovative framework introduces imperceptible perturbations to seed inputs, strategically reducing the computational efficiency of LLMs.
+Evaluation on nine public-available LLMs shows that \tool can generate effective test inputs that may significantly decrease LLMs' efficiency.